Methuen Uninsured/Underinsured Accident Attorneys

 Although uninsured motorist coverage is required under state law, underinsured motorist coverage is optional.
 Nevertheless, it is wise to include it in your auto insurance policy.
 If you are involved in a serious car crash caused by another driver and the damages are higher than the at-fault driver’s policy limits, underinsured motorist coverage can help protect you from paying the difference out-of-pocket.
 Underinsured motorist insurance covers both bodily injury and property damage.
 To receive these benefits, your insurance provider must find that another driver or individual was the cause of the accident, and that their insurance will not provide full compensation for your claim.

 Your best chance of recovering full and fair compensation after a car accident that was someone else’s fault is to have an experienced attorney by your side.
-Our Massachusetts personal injury lawyers at DiBella Law Offices, P.C. can help you understand and defend your rights under Massachussetts’s law and explore all options for compensation.
+Our Burlington personal injury lawyers at DiBella Law Offices, P.C. can help you understand and defend your rights under Massachussetts’s law and explore all options for compensation.
 We can negotiate skillfully on your behalf with your own insurance company and the insurance company of the at-fault driver.

 Insurance carriers are in business for profit and have their own best interests in mind – even your own insurance company.
 This is why it is important to have a dedicated legal advocate protecting your rights and representing your interests.
-Call DiBella Law Offices, P.C. at (978) 327-5140 for a tough legal advocate after an auto accident caused by an uninsured or underinsured driver.
+Call DiBella Law Offices, P.C. at (978) 327-5140 for a tough legal advocate after a Burlington auto accident caused by an uninsured or underinsured driver.